Definition:

 Example 2 – When OREDA Is Not Necessary

-A SIL 2 pressure protection SIF uses a pressure transmitter and a ON/OFF valve, both are SIL certified.
-The SIL Certificate (with FMEDA data) has all information needed.
+A SIL 2 pressure protection SIF uses a pressure transmitter and an ON/OFF valve, both are SIL certified.
+The SIL Certificate (with FMEDA data) has all the information needed.
 OREDA is unnecessary.
+Perhaps it was used as some justification by the Certification Body, but in the end that is not relevant to the facility FuSa engineer.

 Cited Source: